MuhammadAamirGulzar/real-estate-blockchain-marketplace/docs/PROFESSIONAL_REDESIGN_COMPLETE.md

 ---

-## 🎓 Why This Design Works for RWAchain
+## 🎓 Why This Design Works for EstateChain Marketplace

 ### 1. Fintech Trust